attilam/cheatsheets/blender.md

   -> `X,Y,Z` - constrain to single axis
   -> `Shift+X,Y,Z` - add constraint axis to transform on a plane
     -> double tap axis keys to toggle local/global
     -> type in numbers to specify exact transformation along selected axis

+With a camera selected enter Camera View (`Num0`), and the transform tools can be used to tweak it easily.

 ### Pivot